Sources of Federal Government and Employee Information

 Document Types: Data sheets; attestations; policies; procedures; reports, results, agreements; disposal of assets; financial statements; loans; litigation; meeting minutes; deposit and beneficiary records; payments to depositors; unclaimed dividends.

-- The above-noted activities may include personal information such as names, contact information, unique client identifiers, social insurance numbers, financial institution information, financial information, amount of payment, amount of dividends, and amount of interest earned on the unclaimed dividend and such information regarding interest as necessary to calculate interest earned from the date of last payment to the date of failure.
+• The above-noted activities may include personal information such as names, contact information, unique client identifiers, social insurance numbers, financial institution information, financial information, amount of payment, and such information regarding interest as necessary to calculate interest earned from the date of last payment to the date of failure.

 Class of Individuals: The information relates to depositors of member institutions where the depositors are nominee brokers, professional trustees or other trustees.
 The information also relates to individuals who are beneficiaries of those deposit accounts.